-Most arenas are multi-use area.
+Most arenas are designed for multi-use purposes.
 Participants in different events may want different kinds of ground.
 Some horse events want a surface that will be harder than that of cutters.
 They may want their horses to slide.
 Many arena directors are reluctant to change the ground for the cutting horses.